madgik/exareme2/kubernetes/DevDeployment.md

 kind delete cluster
 ```

-2. Create the cluster using the prod_env_tests setup (you can create a custom one if you want) :
+2. Create the cluster using the prod_env_tests setup (you can create a custom one if you want):

 ```
-kind create cluster --config tests/prod_env_tests/kind_configuration/kind_cluster.yaml
+kind create cluster --config tests/prod_env_tests/deployment_configs/kind_configuration/kind_cluster.yaml
 ```

 3. After the nodes are started, you need to taint them properly: